swcarpentry/training-course/_submissions/round-05/3/2013-07-13-screencast-reading-a-csv-using-pandas-ipython-notebook.md

 ---
 date: 2013-07-13
 round: Round 5
-title: 'Screencast &#8211; Reading a CSV using pandas &#038; IPython Notebook'
+title: 'Screencast --- Reading a CSV using pandas &#038; IPython Notebook'
 author: Julia Evans
 permalink: /2013/07/screencast-reading-a-csv-using-pandas-ipython-notebook/
 tags:
 ---
 I made a screencast about how to read a CSV using pandas.
-There are always things that go wrong when reading in data (date parsing, missing data, bad encodings&#8230;), so I went through fixing a few of them.
+There are always things that go wrong when reading in data (date parsing, missing data, bad encodings...), so I went through fixing a few of them.